Give a little time, make a big difference.

 It is important that fosters have the time to devote to the cats and kittens in their care, as many rescued cats will need rehabilitating and socialising before being rehomed.

 Fosterers can do indoor or outdoor fostering.
-Indoor fostering requires a completely separate room with no soft furnishings where the cats can live, unless the fosterer is content for them to have the run of the house, noting that the cats are not allowed outdoors for their own health and safety while with us.
+Indoor fostering requires a completely separate room where the cats can live, unless the fosterer is content for them to have the run of the house, noting that the cats are not allowed outdoors for their own health and safety while with us.
 We provide a pen for outdoor fostering but this requires a long term commitment as pens cost several thousand pounds.

 If you live in rented accommodation, written permission from the landlord must be obtained before fostering can commence.